keigoi/ocaml-mpst/instructions.md

 This will trigger a facebook authentication (a tab in chrome will open).
 You can either use your own facebook account to login, or use our test account.
-If you use your own account, a message dispalying that no access is allowd will be displayed.
+If you use your own account, a message displaying that no access is allows will be displayed.

 * the source code of the example is in examples/oAuth.ml